Employee Resources | Coronavirus Information

 Mt.
 San Antonio College has activated an Emergency Operations Center to coordinate response to COVID-19.
 This team includes all members of the Public Health Team that previously managed college response.
-The EOC makes recommendations to the President and his Cabinet for formal decision-making.
+The Return to Campus Task Force makes recommendations to the President and his Cabinet for formal decision-making.

 - Doug Jenson, associate vice president of fiscal services

 - Matt Judd, dean of the division of natural sciences

 - Mika Klein, facilities planning

 - Angel Lujan, counseling

 - Uyen Mai, director of marketing and communication

 - Tom Mauch, associate vice president of student services